 Changes may be costly, for everyone

-Our experience of having to remediate complex projects, service and supplier relationships, evidences that it is important to not assume that ‘tweaks’ to the product or service (or technology supporting the services/project) will be simple, free or even achievable.
-Some services/solutions appear less expensive because of (a) their limitations or (b) assumptions suppliers often make over your requirements, which will mean that seemingly simple adaptations to meet your specific needs could actually be very complex and costly to implement.
+Our experience of having to remediate complex projects, service and supplier relationships, shows that it is important to not assume that ‘tweaks’ to the product or service (or technology supporting the services/project) will be simple, free or even achievable.
+Some services/solutions appear less expensive because of (a) their limitations or (b) assumptions suppliers often make over your requirements.
+This will mean that seemingly simple adaptations to meet your specific needs could actually be very complex and costly to implement.

-It is, therefore, all the more important for it to be made clear from the outset:
+It is, therefore, all the more important that, from the outset, it is clear:

 (i) how you have arrived at your requirements,